Learn more about common pests in TN

 These winged insects are reddish-brown to black and have four yellow or reddish spots on the corners of their forewings.
 Their “nose” is very distinctive as it is about 1/3 of its total body length.

-Roof rats are dark brown or black in color with a contrasting lighter colored underbelly, their tail grows longer then their body.
+Roof rats are dark brown or black in color with a contrasting lighter-colored underbelly, their tail grows longer than their body.
 Roof rats have a pointed nose, along with large ears and eyes.